Wayne Taylor: Racing career

-With Max Angelelli, he was co-champion in the Daytona Prototype category of the 2005 Grand American Road Racing Association Rolex Sports Car Series, and the pair also took the overall win in the 24 Hours of Daytona.
+With Max Angelelli, Taylor was co-champion in the Daytona Prototype category of the 2005 Grand American Road Racing Association Rolex Sports Car Series, and the pair also took the overall win in the 24 Hours of Daytona.

-In 2006, Wayne and his Grand-Am teammate, Max Angelelli made IROC Series history becoming the first tandem of drivers to compete in one car during an IROC season.
+In 2006, Taylor and his Grand-Am teammate, Max Angelelli made IROC Series history becoming the first tandem of drivers to compete in one car during an IROC season.
 They each raced two races and points were combined for their tally as they are in the sportscar series.

 In mid-2006, Taylor announced a split with car builder Bob Riley and formed Wayne Taylor Racing for the 2007 season with continued backing from SunTrust, and Angelelli as co-driver.
 The team is based in Indianapolis.
 Early in 2007, Taylor stepped away from full-time driving and used a host of fill in drivers before naming Michael Valiante to team up with Angelelli full-time in 2008.
 Taylor continues to drive in the long distance events.
 The team continued to field Riley Chassis in 2007 before switching to the new Dallara chassis after the 2008 24 Hours of Daytona.
 In May 2008, the team's transporter caught fire and destroyed it, the new Dallara and all of their equipment.
 The team fielded their old Riley with borrowed equipment until a new Dallara could be built and shipped to the US.
 On 23 August, the team scored their first win of the year and the first for Dallara in Grand-Am at Infineon Raceway California.

 Taylor's team won its second Grand-Am championship in 2013 with Angelelli co-driving with his son Jordan Taylor.
 Wayne's older son Ricky Taylor is also a Grand-Am regular and was Angelelli's regular teammate until Jordan replaced him in 2013.